 - a.
 "Average Market Value," with respect to a company, shall mean the average closing trading price of a company's shares on the principal exchange on which such shares are then traded, during the 30 consecutive calendar days ending on (and including) a specified date, as reported by the applicable principal exchange on which such company's shares are listed or quoted, or by such other authoritative source as the Plan Administrator may determine. - b.
 "Prior Achievement Sum" means the sum of the Achievement Factors (as defined below) for Performance Period 1, Performance Period 2 and Performance Period 3. - c.
 "Relative TSR" shall mean the Company's TSR relative to the TSR of the companies that comprise the S&P 500 Index as of the last day of the Performance Period, expressed as a percentile. - d.
-"TSR" means the compound annual total shareholder return of the Company (or of a company in the S&P 500 Index, as applicable), as measured by the change in the price of an Ordinary Share (or the publicly traded securities of a company in the S&P 500 Index, as applicable) over the Performance Period (positive or negative), calculated based on the Average Market Value on the first day of the Performance Period as the beginning share price, and the Average Market Value on the last day of the Performance Period as the ending share price, and assuming dividends (if any) are reinvested based on the price of an Ordinary Share (or the publicly traded securities of a company in the S&P 500 Index, as applicable) in accordance with the "gross" or "total" return methodology as defined by S&P Dow Jones. - 2.
-Performance Periods.
-There shall be four performance periods (each, a "Performance Period") as follows: March 2 on or immediately preceding the Grant Date (the "Performance Period Commencement Date") through March 1 of the first calendar year following the Performance Period Commencement Date ("Performance Period Commencement Date through March 1 of the second calendar year following the Performance Period Commencement Date ("Performance Period 2"), the Performance Period Commencement Date through the March 1 of the third calendar year following the Performance Period Commencement Date ("Performance Period 3") and the Performance Period Commencement Date ("Performance Period Commencement Date ("Performance Period 4").
+"TSR" means the compound annual total stockholder return of the Company (or of a company in the S&P 500 Index, as applicable), as measured by the change in the price of a Share (or the publicly traded securities of a company in the S&P 500 Index, as applicable) over the Performance Period (positive or negative), calculated based on the Average Market Value on the first day of the Performance Period as the beginning share price, and the Average Market Value on the last day of the Performance Period as the ending share price, and assuming dividends (if any) are reinvested based on the price of a Share (or the publicly traded securities of a company in the S&P 500 Index, as applicable) in accordance with the "gross" or "total" return methodology as defined by S&P Dow Jones.

+- 2. Performance Periods.
+There shall be four performance periods (each, a "Performance Period") as follows: March 2 on or immediately preceding the Grant Date (the "Performance Period Commencement Date") through March 1 of the first calendar year following the Performance Period Commencement Date ("Performance Period 1"), the Performance Period Commencement Date through March 1 of the second calendar year following the Performance Period Commencement Date ("Performance Period 2"), the Performance Period Commencement Date through the March 1 of the third calendar year following the Performance Period Commencement Date ("Performance Period 3") and the Performance Period Commencement Date through March 1 of the fourth calendar year following the Performance Period Commencement Date ("Performance Period 3") and the Performance Period Commencement Date through March 1 of the fourth calendar year following the Performance Period Commencement Date ("Performance Period 3") and the Performance Period 4"). - 3.
+Achievement Factor.
+As soon as administratively practicable, and in any event within 60 days, following the end of each Performance Period, the Plan Administrator shall determine the Relative TSR for such Performance Period and calculate the Achievement Factor (such date of determination, the "Determination Date").
+For the purposes hereof, "Achievement Factor" shall mean that factor determined under the applicable table below.